Eliyas0007/MovingMNIST-Generator/README.md

 # MovingMNIST-Generator
-In this repo, we are using MNIST dataset to generate MovingMNIST dataset.
+This is a really handy tool for generating customized MovingMNIST dataset.
+It used MNIST dataset to generate MovingMNIST dataset.

-Currently, only vertical movement is supported.

-More features are coming soon!
+## Supported Features
+- Linear movement with constant velocity

+## Coming Soon...
+- Custimizible starting location
+- Non-linear movement and velocity

 ## Tested Environment